nicolas-ivanov/tf_seq2seq_chatbot/README.md

 Train a seq2seq model on a small (17 MB) corpus of movie subtitles:

     python bin/train.py

+(this command will run the training on a CPU...
+GPU instructions are coming)

 Test trained trained model on a set of common questions: